Provable Convex Co-clustering of Tensors: Introduction

 The rest of the paper is organized as follows.
 In \Sec{prelim}, we review standard facts and results about tensors that we will use.
 In \Sec{coco_formulation}, we introduce our convex formulation of the co-clustering problem.
 In \Sec{properties}, we establish the stability properties and prediction error bounds of the CoCo estimator.
 In \Sec{estimation_algorithm}, we describe the algorithm used to compute the CoCo estimator.
-In \Sec{practical_issues}, we give guidance on how to set and select tuning parameters used in the CoCo estimator in practice.
+In \Sec{weights}, we discuss how to specify weights used in our CoCo estimator, and in \Sec{practical_issues} we give guidance on how to set and select tuning parameters used in the CoCo estimator in practice.
 In \Sec{simulations}, we present simulation results.
 In \Sec{real_data}, we discuss the results of applying the CoCo estimator to co-cluster a real data tensor from online advertising.
 In \Sec{discussion}, we close with a discussion.
 The Appendix contains a brief review of the two main tensor decompositions that are discussed in this paper, all technical proofs, as well as additional experiments.